nowls/rcdat/README.md

     $ python rcdat.py 192.168.1.2

-If no argument is provided, the application will attempt to discover the device's address using a UDP broadcast message on port 4950:
+If no argument is provided, the application will first attempt to discover the device's address using a UDP broadcast message on port 4950:

-    # python rcdat.py
+    $ python rcdat.py

 The end user should change the `DISCOVERY_IP` variable to reflect her local network broadcast address.
 Depending on the user's system, it may be necessary